Configuring Buildtest

 # list of paths to search for buildspecs

-#root: ["$BUILDTEST_ROOT/tutorials", "$BUILDTEST_ROOT/examples"]
+#directory: ["$BUILDTEST_ROOT/tutorials", "$BUILDTEST_ROOT/examples"]

 # options for buildtest report command